Application Deadline: April 13, 2016

 - Complete the final draft of the written proposal (by the first week of spring term)

 - Request three letters of recommendation from faculty members.
 Provide your recommenders with your written proposal at the time you request the recommendations.

 - Submit the application on or before the deadline

-- Prepare for the interview with the Committee on Senior Fellowships.
-Applicants will be notified 2-3 weeks after the application deadline as to whether they will advance to the interview stage.
+- Applicants who are selected to advance to the next stage will be interviewed by the Committee on Senior Fellowships.
 Both the applicant and his/her primary advisor are required to attend the interview.

 Elements of the Application and Written Proposal

 - Written proposal (refer to the Canvas application site for more detailed instructions)